dev10110/CBFs.jl/README.md

 A Julia library to help construct safety critical controllers using Control Barrier Functions.
+Analytic solutions to the QP are used (where possible) and therefore the computation is extremely lightweight.

 ## Installation